bugzilla/bugzilla/docs/en/rst/administering/custom-fields.rst

 - *Is mandatory:*
   Boolean that determines whether this field must be set.
-  For single and multi-select fields, this means that a (non-default) value must be selected, and for text and date fields, some text must be entered.
+  For single and multi-select fields, this means that a (non-default) value must be selected; for text and date fields, some text must be entered.

 - *Field only appears when:*